-Oh the paperwork!
-Buying a home seems pretty complicated.
 No worries.
-A real estate lawyer can take all the confusion out of your new home purchase.
-Imagine if you could make it even simpler, by sealing the deal by phone, email or video call.
-(Once COVID-19 social isolation rules ease, you can meet with a Toronto Axess Law real estate lawyer in person.)
+A real estate lawyer can take all the confusion out of your next home purchase.
+Imagine if you could make it even simpler, by sealing your real estate deal by email and video conference call.
+Now that would definitely be worth your time and energy.

 What is a Signing Appointment?

 The signing appointment is the final step in sealing your real estate deal before getting the keys to your new home.
-An Axess Law lawyer goes over title transfer, mortgage instructions and statement of adjustments with you.
+An Axess Law lawyer goes over the title transfer, mortgage instructions, and statement of adjustments with you.
 You can ask questions, review documents, and sign your final papers remotely by video conference call or in person.
 Signatures witnessed by video are perfectly legal, and our ID video verification technology keeps your online closing safe.

 Registering Your New Mortgage

 Financing your real estate purchase?
 Your lawyer ensures the charge/mortgage document registering your property title is signed and sent to an Ontario land registry office before formally sealing your real estate deal.
 By signing, you acknowledge the mortgage documents are accurate.
 Complain if a mortgage broker withholds borrowing costs.

 What Are Mortgage Directions?

-Directions simply state you have instructed your lawyer to act for you.
-That could be registering your mortgage or title transfer.
-Or keeping bank funds in trust until your lawyer pays the home seller.
+Directions documents simply state you have instructed your lawyer to act for you.
+That could be to register your mortgage, transfer title to a property, or keep bank funds in trust until your lawyer pays the home seller.
 You can also give your lawyer consent to act for both you and the mortgage lender, instead of paying for separate lawyers.